They said it: Leaders at the UN, in their own words

 Many leaders saying many things about many topics that matter to them, to their regions, to the world: That’s what the U.N.
 General Assembly invariably produces each year.

 And each year, certain voices dominate.
-Here, The Associated Press takes the opposite approach and spotlights some thoughts from leaders who might have not captured the headlines and airtime on Wednesday, the second day of the 2025 General Debate.
+Here, The Associated Press takes the opposite approach and spotlights some thoughts from leaders who might have not captured the headlines and airtime on Thursday, the third day of the 2025 General Debate.

+“Refugee-hosting should not become a debt bargain.
+Uganda should not be expected to borrow money to care for a displaced population fleeing conflict.”

 “Small states are not inherently small.
 Our sovereignty is equal, and our responsibilities are the same.
 Leadership is not the loudest voice in the room.
 It is the clearest voice for justice.” --